Skilled Migration

 | 5.
 English-language registration standard | OET (B in each component), IELTS Academic (7.0 in each component), or PTE Academic (65 in each component).
 Clears the registration standard and the visa English requirement. | Book early. |

-The window from the HPCSA Certificate request to a 482 grant typically spans twelve to twenty-four months for a prepared SA medical applicant, depending on whether the AMC or the SIMG route applies and on sitting availability when you book.
+The window from the HPCSA Certificate request to a 482 grant typically spans twelve to twenty-four months for a prepared SA medical applicant, depending on whether the AMC or the SIMG route applies and on sitting availability when you book; general registration and permanent residence come later, after the supervised-practice period.
 The candidates who move efficiently engage the pathway question first, the AMC or college second, and the visa subclass third.

 If you are a South African doctor or nurse weighing whether Australia is the right move, the first useful step is an eligibility check, not a search of regional hospital job boards.
 We can map where you sit in the pathway, your likely timeline, and which combination of registration route and visa subclass is appropriate for your situation.